 The Archibald Project Media Mission Recap | Post #1

 I’ve been waiting and waiting on this post for quite some time now, writing in my head and instantly drawing a blank, anytime my fingers get close to a keyboard.
 But, after starting it, it looks like it may be turning into MORE than one post.
 You see…there were were so many things that made this trip totally and completely unreal and unforgettable.
 As I sit here and click through photo after photo, tears streaming down my face, I am almost having a hard time believing that it happened.
 I traveled halfway around the world with a group of strangers that soon became some of my closest friends to share the stories of a cause that I truly believe in.
 I may need someone to pinch me, because the fact that that happened still feels like a dream.
 I have cried a total of about 5 times, just drafting this post and know that there are still many more tears to come!
-Explaining why caring for orphans and vaulnerable children means so much to me is another post in and of itself, so more to come on that note.
+Explaining why caring for orphans and vulnerable children means so much to me is another post in and of itself, so more to come on that note.

 Today, I miss the amazing souls that laughed with me and cried with me and prayed with me each and every day.
 I miss stashing toilet paper in our bags, just in case, and talking about our dreams and visions and families and hopes for the future.
 I miss drinking bunna right before bed and trying to pronounce Amharic words, but failing so unbelievably bad {it is SUCH a tough language}.
 I miss feeling so far removed from my comfort zone and having a camera in my hand all day long.